orbs-network/lean-helix-go/spec/behaviors/lean-helix-lib/lean-helix.md

 &nbsp;
 ## `CommitBlock(block, commits_list)`
-> called by the OneHieght. \
+> called by the OneHeight. \
-> Generates a block_proof, propagates the commit, broadcasts block and starts new consesnus round.
+> Generates a block_proof, propagates the commit, broadcasts block and starts new consensus round.
 * LeanHelixBlockProof = Get by Calling `GenerateLeanHelixBlockProof(commits_list)`
 * Commit the BlockPair to consuming service by calling `Config.ConsensusService.Commit(block, LeanHelixBlockProof)`
 * Broadcast to all nodes message with block by calling `Config.Communication.SendConsensusMessage(height, message(block))`